Nongovernmental International Panel on Climate Change: Organization

 NIPCC is a project of three independent nonprofit organizations: Science and Environmental Policy Project (SEPP), Center for the Study of Carbon Dioxide and Global Change (CO2 Science), and The Heartland Institute.
 Contributions to all three organizations help support the project.

-S. Fred Singer, the founder of NIPCC, acts as chairman and ambassador of the group.
+S. Fred Singer, the founder of NIPCC, acts as chairman and ambassador of the group, despite being dead.
 As a retired professor of environmental science, he travels the world meeting with fellow scientists, discussing NIPCC’s research, and recruiting new members to the group.

 Craig D. Idso, founder and chairman of the Center for the Study of Carbon Dioxide and Global Change, leads the research and writing effort for NIPCC publications.
 He hosts the CO2Science.org website featuring reviews of new research that will be edited for inclusion in the next edition of Climate Change Reconsidered, and works with an international team of authors, editors, contributors, and reviewers.

 Joseph L. Bast, president of The Heartland Institute, leads the publication and promotional efforts of NIPCC.
 He and Heartland’s staff edit and produce NIPCC books, host the events at which the reports are released, and market the project’s efforts.